Get Active and Exercise

 Content by: NCES, Inc.

-Exercising only to lose or control your weight will not help you continue for the long-term.
-Focus on the other benefits of regular movement; you are more likely to “stay with the program”.
+Exercising only to lose weight will not help you continue for the long-term.
+Focus on the other benefits of regular movement, and you are more likely to “stay with the program”.
 Some other benefits are: stress reduction, improved self-esteem, feeling better about your body, better health, etc. Pay attention to these rather than the numbers on the scale.

 Engage in fun, stimulating activities.
 Step aerobics may not be for you.
 Try heavy gardening, power walking, martial arts, dancing, swimming, playing with pets or children, going to the park, etc. Make movement part of your regular activities.
 If you have children, try taking them to the park rather than staying at home.
 Or go on a family bicycle ride.